-Poor George Michael has become an afterthought in pop music, an artifact from the 80s and 90s and a punchline to many jokes in a manner previously reserved for Michael Jackson, R. Kelly and Milli Vanilli.
-Besides the infamous rest stop incident, his career has not been taken as seriously as it should, given Wham’s rather dated hits such as “Wake Me Up Before You Go Go”, ” Careless Whisper” and the sappy “Last Christmas.”
+Poor George Michael became an afterthought in pop music, an artifact from the 80s and 90s and a punchline to many jokes in a manner previously reserved for Michael Jackson, R. Kelly and Milli Vanilli.
+Besides the infamous rest stop incident, his career has not been taken as seriously as it should, given Wham’s rather dated hits such as “Wake Me Up Before You Go-Go”, ” Careless Whisper” and the sappy “Last Christmas.”

 “Praying for Time” — well, I’ve already waxed poetic about this song before.
 It’s the opening cut off the album and makes a bold statement that things will be different this time.
 It’s chilling and beautiful.
 He continues with “Freedom! ’90,” a more upbeat song typical of some of his Wham! material — even the title gives a nod to their 1984 hit “Freedom!”.
 But Michael is more cynical six years later, recognizing that fame is not all it’s cracked up to be:

 Heaven knows I was just a young boy